 Ultimately the cat may be suffering from stress.
 This can be quite subtle in cats.
-When it is associated with insufficient exercise it can lead to obesity.
-This, in turn, can lead to other major health problems like heart disease, osteoarthritis and diabetes.
+When it is associated to insufficient exercise it can lead to obesity.
+This in turn can lead to other major health problems like heart disease, osteoarthritis and diabetes.

-Over-eating may also be the result of competition between cats in the home: if one cat doesn’t feel relaxed and cannot have access to their food whenever they want, they can eat more and faster each time they access the food bowl, before being chased away by another resident cat.
-For more information see conflict between cats.
+Over-eating may also be the result of competition between cats in the home.
+This can lead a cat to eat faster and more every time they have access to their food bowl before being chased away.
+For more on see conflict between cats.

 Provide exercise (climbing opportunities, toys, and play sessions).

-Plug in a FELIWAY Diffuser in the room your cat spends most of its time for at least 30 days and replace refills as required.
-Some cats may benefit from the permanent use of pheromones.
+Plug in a Feliway Diffuser in the room your cat spends most of its time for at least 30 days, and replace refills as required.
+Some cats may benefit from permanent use of pheromones.

 Give each cat in your household its own separate eating or drinking area to avoid stress caused by sharing its food or water with other cats.
 Spread them in different locations, which can mean separate rooms/floors, or at least having one bowl in high place compared to another on the floor in another part of the room.

 See how to make a Cat friendly home.